XTLS/Xray-core/.github/ISSUE_TEMPLATE/bug-en.md

 ---

 <!-- Thanks for your reporting.
-1. This issue is used to submit a bug of Xray.
-If you are not sure, please give feedback in the group.
+1. Please make sure you are submitting a bug of Xray-core.
+If you are not sure, please give feedback in our telegram group.
-2. Please check the existing issues, discussions and documentation in detail.
-Issue which report a known bug may be closed.
+2. Please check existing issues and discussions first and read the documentation in detail.
+If you are submitting a known issue, it will be closed
 3. Please don't report issue like "I can't use a feature".
 It's probably your fault.
 4. You should fully complete the following contents.
-5. Make sure that ALL of private information is covered up.
+5. Make sure the content you are submitting does not contain your private information.
 -->